Kubernetes Operator

-The Doppler Kubernetes Operator is a background service that syncs secrets to Kubernetes with automatic deployment updates to ensure applications always have the latest version of secrets.
+The Doppler Secrets Operator is a background service that syncs secrets to Kubernetes with automatic deployment updates to ensure applications always have the latest version of secrets.

 More specifically, the Operator is a controller deployed inside your Kubernetes cluster within its own dedicated doppler-operator-system